-During 2021/22 the Senior Management Team comprised the Chief Executive (the Head of Paid Service) and four Directors with responsibility for the areas of Community and Wellbeing; Corporate Services and Governance; Environment and Place; and Regeneration and Planning.
+During 2022/23 the Senior Management Team comprised the Chief Executive (the Head of Paid Service) and four Directors with responsibility for the areas of Community and Wellbeing; Corporate Services and Governance (vacant from September 2022 - June 2023); Environment and Place; and Regeneration and Planning.

-The Senior Management Team provides managerial leadership of the Council and supports Elected Members of the Council in developing strategies; identifying and planning resources; delivering plans and reviewing the Council's effectiveness with the overall objective of delivering on the objectives of Council's
+The Senior Management Team provides strategic leadership to the Council and supports Elected Members of the Council in developing strategies; identifying and planning resources; delivering plans and reviewing the Council's effectiveness with the overall objective of delivering on the objectives of Council's Corporate Plan.

-Corporate Plan.
+A revised Organisational Structure for the Council, the implementation of which commenced during

-A revised Organisational Structure for the Council was implemented during 2021/22 across most services which aims to realign services and functions to reflect natural synergies and improved focus on the collective achievement of outcomes in support of the delivery of the Council's Corporate Plan and Covid-19 Business Recovery Plan.
-Further work on the Council's organisational structure implementation will continue during 2022/23.
-The Comprehensive Income and Expenditure Statement and supporting notes are prepared on the organisational structure in place at 01 April 2021.
+2021/22, continued to be implemented during 2022/23 with the final phase to be rolled out during 2023/24, the overall aim of which is to realign services and functions to reflect natural synergies and improved focus on the collective achievement of outcomes in support of the delivery of the Council's Corporate Plan.